openstack-archive/dox/README.rst

   [docker]
   image=ubuntu:trusty

-If there is not an image key in the docker section but there is a Dockerfile in the repo, an image will be built using the Dockerfile and the test commands will be run inside of the image.
+If there is not an image key in the docker section or an image key in the dox.yml but there is a Dockerfile in the repo, an new image will be built using the Dockerfile and the test commands will be run inside of the image.

+If all of that fails, tests are going to run in a bare ubuntu image.
+Good luck!

 Additional information
 ----------------------